quic/aimet/Docs/install/install_docker.rst

 Set variant
 ~~~~~~~~~~~
 Set the `<variant_string>` to ONE of the following depending on your desired variant
     #.
-For the PyTorch 1.9 GPU variant, use `torch-gpu`
+For the PyTorch 1.13 GPU variant, use `torch-gpu`
     #.
-For the PyTorch 1.9 CPU variant, use `torch-cpu`
-    #.
-For the PyTorch 1.13 GPU variant, use `torch-gpu-pt113`
-    #.
-For the PyTorch 1.13 CPU variant, use `torch-cpu-pt113`
+For the PyTorch 1.13 CPU variant, use `torch-cpu`
     #.
 For the TensorFlow GPU variant, use `tf-gpu`
     #.
 For the TensorFlow CPU variant, use `tf-cpu`
     #.
 For the ONNX GPU variant, use `onnx-gpu`